25 Amazing Things To Do In Lake Louise

 Canoe at Lake Louise

 For many, canoeing on Lake Louise is a highlight of their trip to Banff National Park.
-There is likely no place more quintessential to rent a canoe in Banff than Lake Louise.
-It’s one of the most spectacular scenes in the world.
-It’s tough to find a more spectacular scene to paddle through as you look out to Mount Victoria and the hanging Victoria glacier.
+There is likely no place more quintessential to rent a canoe in Banff than Lake Louise as it’s one of the most spectacular scenes in the world.
+Finding a more spectacular place to paddle around is tough as you look out to Mount Victoria and the hanging Victoria glacier.

-No need for fancy edits on your photographs, the water in Lake Louise is truly that radiant turquoise blue.
-While we don’t all bring a canoe with us to Banff, you can pick up canoe rentals at the Lake Louise boathouse.
+No need for fancy edits on your photographs; the water in Lake Louise is truly that radiant turquoise blue.
+You can pick up canoe rentals at the Lake Louise Boathouse on a first come, first served basis.
+Be forewarned, renting a canoe here is not a cheap experience at over $150 an hour.

-If you do own a canoe, you’ll have to arrive very early in the morning to secure parking close enough to carry the canoe to the lakeshore.
-This is one of the things you can do at Lake Louise that you’ll likely never forget.
+You can bring your own watercraft to Lake Louise.
+Though, if you do own a canoe, you’ll have to arrive very early in the morning to secure parking close enough to carry the canoe to the lakeshore.
+If you have an inflatable stand-up paddleboard or kayak, you can bring those on the Parks Canada shuttle.

 Hike From Lake Louise

-Lake Louise is an extraordinary piece of wilderness and presents an abundance of options for hikes.
-It’s tough to find a bad hike here, whether that’s to a mountain summit, picturesque alpine lake, glacier field, or historic teahouse.
+Lake Louise is an extraordinary piece of wilderness and presents an abundance of hiking options.
+It’s tough to find a bad hike here, whether to a mountain summit, picturesque alpine lake, glacier field, or historic teahouse.

-What’s also great about these trails is their ability to be combined; for example, we hiked to Lake Agnes, to Big Beehive, and then scrambled up Mount Niblock in one day.
-On another Lake Louise summer day, we hiked to Mirror Lake, then to the Little Beehive, and ended on Mount St Piran.
+What’s also great about these trails is their ability to be combined.
+For example, hikers can tackle the hike to Lake Agnes, then continue onward to the Big Beehive, and continue on to Devil’s Thumb or to the Plain of Six Glaciers.
+Another option is to hike to Mirror Lake, then to the Little Beehive, and end on Mount St Piran.

 Horseback Ride on Scenic Trails